Changissnz/nu_merchant_principal/README.md

-representing entities operate by "smart" network functionalities, exhibited by autonomous actions taken after appropriate objectives and corresponding training have taken place with the aims of reliably choosing maximally-gainful decisions.
+representing entities operate by "smart" network functionalities, exhibited by autonomous actions taken after appropriate objectives and corresponding training have taken place with the aims of reliably deciding on
+maximally-gainful choices.